math-matos/math-matos/README.md

 - 👨‍💻 achieve my first job!

-- 🤝 Help persons in open-source
+- 🤝 Help persons in open-source projects

 - 📈 Influence people to become the best they can be